 Since the chaincode proposal gets stored on the blockchain, it is also important not to include private data in the main part of the chaincode proposal.
 A special field in the chaincode proposal called the transient field can be used to pass private data from the client (or data that chaincode will use to generate private data), to chaincode invocation on the peer.
-The chaincode can retrieve the transient field by calling the 'GetTransient() API <htps://github.com/hyperledger/fabric/blob/13447bf5ead693f07285ce63a1903c5d0d25f096/core/chaincode/shim/interfaces_stable.go>'.
+The chaincode can retrieve the transient field by calling the GetTransient() API.
 This transient field gets excluded from the channel transaction.

-8.9.3 Considerations when using private data
+9.9.3 Considerations when using private data